 Market capitalization is the total value of all shares of a publicly-traded company.
 Figuring out a company’s market cap doesn’t require a complex formula, you just multiply the number of shares by the price of the stock.

-For example, Amazon is priced at $3087.85 (as of February 28th, 2021) and has 503.56M shares outstanding.
-If we multiply the share price by the total number of outstanding shares, we get $1.557 trillion – the total market cap of Amazon stock.
+For example, Amazon is priced at $2,221.55 (as of May 26th, 2022) and has 508.72M shares outstanding.
+If we multiply the share price by the total number of outstanding shares, we get $1.13 trillion – the total market cap of Amazon stock.
 Market cap is a proxy for company size since not all large cap companies have the same number of employees, nor do they pull in the same numbers in revenue.
-Microsoft is larger than Amazon by market cap ($1.75 trillion vs $1.5 trillion) despite the fact that Microsoft’s 4Q revenue was about ⅓ of the revenue Amazon tallied in Q4.

 Market cap is used to divide stocks into groups like micro caps, small caps, mid caps, and large caps.
 Investing in stocks by market cap is a common method used to smooth risk in a portfolio.
 Large cap stocks tend to be safer, more established companies while small caps are often new and volatile firms.
 Market cap is an easy and effective way to valuing the total worth of a company.